Introduction

 This architecture defines a common interface for package authors and distributors to easily build their applications in a portable way.
 It is part of a larger infrastructure for distributing, organizing, and cataloging Haskell libraries and programs.
 Specifically, it describes what a package is, how these interact with the language, and what Haskell implementations (compilers) must to do to support packages.
 It also specifies some infrastructure (code) that makes it easy for tool authors to build and distribute conforming packages.

-Here's an elided dump of cabal --help
+Here's an elided dump of cabal --help showing the fundamental commands:

 $ cabal --help